AdamBretsch/SeniorDesign/ReadMe.md

 ./serial_work is used for debugging UART communication.
 ./teensyTransfer/pyWrite is used for the Python script to write information to.
-./dll_work has all the files up to date.
+./dll_work has all the files up to date. exportGPIO.sh is a script which exports all the serial ports so that they are able to be controlled.